 Full details of the cookies we use can be found in our cookie tool, the link to which is displayed in the cookie bar.
 When you visit this website, you are directed to this cookie bar.

 The EU General Data Protection Regulation (GDPR), effective from 25 May 2018, gives individuals living in the European Union enhanced rights over the use of their personal data.
 Under the GDPR, we are required to give you certain information, including your rights when you provide us with your personal data.

 If you subscribe to attend one of our conferences or other events, we will ask you for a minimal amount of personal data to enable us to process your booking, to keep you informed of any developments concerning your attendance at the conference or event and for administration purposes.
+The types of data we collect are only the ones displayed on the registration form.
 Our legal basis for processing your personal data for these purposes is contractual (Article 6(1)(b) GDPR).